B0lB0l5/Car-Rental/README.md

 # Car Rental Management System

 ## Overview
-The Car Rental Management System is a full-stack application designed to facilitate the rental of cars.
+The Car Rental Management System is a backend application designed to facilitate the rental of cars.
 Built using Node.js, Express, and MongoDB, this system allows customers to manage their accounts, view available cars, and handle rentals seamlessly.

 ## Features
 - **User Registration and Authentication**